Are you seeing themes being listed as ‘widget-ready‘, but not sure what that means?

 In this tutorial, you will learn:

-- What exactly a widget-ready WordPress theme is
+- What exactly is a widget-ready WordPress theme

 - Why you would even want to use widgets anyway

-What exactly is a widget-ready WordPress theme?
+What Exactly is a Widget-Ready WordPress Theme?

 Most of the time widgets are used in the sidebars and footers of themes.
 Since WordPress 2.2, widgets are a part of the “core” and bundled with all new WordPress installations.